jneums/basic-fantasy-rpg/README.md

 For example, the player starts with "Tough Jerky" in slot 1.
 Use shift + 1 to use the "Tough Jerky".
 Because the item type of "Tough Jerky" is a consumable, the game knows to cast the "eat" buff.
 Make sure not to move, as "eat" is channeled.

-Start by opening up `./src/scripts/scenes/characterCreationScene`, and choose your class by uncommenting whichever class you would like to test.
+Space bar will change between the active character:

-The mage is in progress, but can wand and conjure food and water:
+The mage is in progress, but has a few abilities:

 1. Toggle auto attack.

-2. Shoot your wand.
+2. Wand: shoot from a distance.

-3. Arcane Intellect.
-Buff yourself and your friends.
+3. Arcane Intellect:  buff yourself and your friends.

-4. Arcane Missiles.
+4. Arcane Missiles: instant attack that ticks three times for 30 damage.
+Uses a lot of mana.

+9. Frostbolt: does damage and slows your target.

 The first playable class is the Barbarian, which has the following abilities:

 1. Toggle auto attack.

-2. charge (run at target and stun them for 3 seconds)
+2. Rush: run at target and stun them for 3 seconds.

-3. rend (apply a dot that does 15 dmg per tick)
+3. Gore: apply a dot that does 15 dmg per tick.

-4. strike (next melee swing does 11 extra damage)
+4. Strike: next melee swing does 11 extra damage.

-5. shout (raises attack power by 25)
+5. Battle cry: raises attack power by 25.

-6. thunder clap (does 10 damage and slows enemy attacks by 100%)
+6. Intimidate: does 10 damage and slows enemy attacks by 100%.

-7. hamstring (does 7 dmg and causes target to run half as fast)
+7. Hobble: does 7 dmg and causes target to run half as fast.

 Probably sounds familiar...these abilities were created based on the mechanics of the Warrior and Mage classes from vanilla WoW.